StamesJames/CoqVectorComparison/README.md

 # CoqVectorComparison
 This repository is for my student research project.
-It aims to copare diferent Vector implementations in coq
+It aims to compare different vector implementations in [Coq](https://github.com/coq/coq).